Jing (The Well)

 Who looks outside, dreams; who looks within, awakes. – Carl Jung

-Reading at a Glance: The Well is associated with the reservoir of unconscious activity like fear and inspiration and also symbolizes elements of life that do not change.
+Reading at a Glance: The Well is associated with the reservoir of unconscious activity like fear and inspiration.
+It can also symbolize elements of life that do not change.
 “The town may be changed but the well cannot be changed.”
-This hexagram can also appear as a representation of complex situations that are unfathomable and can only be understood over time.
-The beginning of any relationship opens a depth of feelings in a way that can be overwhelming.
+This hexagram can be a representation of complex situations that are unfathomable and can only be understood over time.
+The beginning of any relationship opens a depth of feeling in a way that can be overwhelming and requires time to allow the situation to reveal itself.
 In work, the Well can show that you possess the deep inner resources to meet the challenge.
-The hidden influence of Opposition asks you to accommodate the needs of others by nourishing.
+The hidden influence of Opposition asks you to accommodate the needs of others by nourishing them.
 During a time of Biting Through you had the opportunity to discern or use the mind to comprehend events.
 Now you are asked to reach deeper within your reservoir of spirit to activate intuition.
 Observing the guidance presented by your dreams can reveal much about your life path.
 The object of your enquiry is something that is enduring and not easily changed.
 It can suggest a relationship that remains vague and undefined.
 Over time it can appear to be changing or moving forward yet it always seems to come back to the same issues.
 When people are learning from each other under the influence of the Well, the connection goes deep and can give definition to the spirit.
 However, it is important to realize that all relationships require that the life sustaining waters are kept clear.
 This can mean that communication needs to be honest and open so that assumptions and misunderstandings don’t dilute the purity of interaction.
-Whether the message is about the enormous creative gifts at your disposal or the abundance of feeling associated with the situation, the Well promises some type of inner journey of sustenance.
+The situation may be transforming fear by leading you toward the vulnerability required for intimacy.
+Whether the message is about the enormous creative gifts at your disposal or the abundance of feeling associated with the situation, the Well promises some type of inner journey that will lead to sustenance.
 As inexhaustible nourishment from the deep source of the psyche, the Well can be an initiation into intimacy and authentic expression.

 Untie the rope,